-- Canker sores: Use a paste of baking soda and water.
+- Canker sores: Moreover, use a paste of baking soda and water.
 Apply it with a cotton swab to your canker sore.
 Let it sit on the sore for a few minutes, and then rinse.
 Do this once or twice a day until the canker sore is gone.

-- Gout: The natural-minded folks at Earth Clinic recommend taking 1/3 teaspoon of baking soda mixed into a glass of water three times a day to help increase your pH levels and fight gout.
+- Gout: Moreover, the natural-minded folks at Earth Clinic recommend taking 1/3 teaspoon of baking soda mixed into a glass of water three times a day to help increase your pH levels and fight gout.